huyeduon/vapic/README.md

 The main requirement are python3, pvmomi, ansible, vcenter with ESXi 7.0

 One vapic requires:
-16 vCPU, 96GB RAM, 480GB SSD (it may work if HDD has good IOPS)
+16 vCPU, 96GB RAM, 480GB SSD (HDD may work if it has good IOPS)

-vapic out-of-band interface is used for management purpose and we need Vmware acccess port-group. vapic infra interface is used for clustering communication between vapics and we need Vmware trunk port-group.
+vapic out-of-band interface is used for management purpose and we need Vmware acccess port-group.<br />
+vapic infra interface is used for clustering communication between vapics and we need Vmware trunk port-group.

 Note that the out of band IP address of each vapic is hard-coded in the yaml script.
 You need to edit it to match your environment.